mdmrk/live-wttr/README.md

 # live-wttr

 ## How to use
-Place it in your `~/.config/qtile` directory and import `from live_wttr import LiveWttr` Works the same as the original widget, but location parameter is omitted
+Place it under your `~/.config/qtile` directory and import `from live_wttr import LiveWttr`.
+It works the same way as the original widget, but location parameter is omitted.